eltoroit/LDS_Interview/interview.md

 **READER:** Just when I was getting the hung of this, but plese continue...

 **EL TORO:** Let's go back to Apex and you make the query for 1 single record.
-The contact record and you bring information about the parent record.
-The first example when we were getting only one record.
-Let's suppose and you want to edit both records.
+The contact record and you bring information about the account record.
+This was the first example we discussed, remember that we were getting only one record?

+**READER:** Yes, I remember.

+**EL TORO:**  Let's suppose and you want to edit both records.

 **READER:** OK, I am listening...